convox/docs/docs/console/rbac.md

 Users who have not been assigned a custom role retain a **Legacy Role** that preserves their original Console permissions.
 Organizations can create, test, and assign new roles at their own pace.

+RBAC is the newer access model.
+It replaces the fixed roles described in [Access Control](/console/access-control) with granular, custom roles.
+The two models coexist: a legacy user with full access maps to Administrator-equivalent permissions, while custom RBAC roles let you grant only the specific resources and actions a user needs.

+Custom RBAC roles require the Pro plan or higher.
+On the Pro plan and above, only the **Administrator** role grants full organization access, and other users can be scoped with fixed or custom roles.
+On plans below Pro, custom roles are not available and every user in the organization is effectively an **Administrator** with full access.

 > RBAC roles apply to both the Console and the CLI, ensuring unified permission management across interfaces.

 > Restrict write access to the **Roles** resource.
 If a user has write access to roles, they could potentially modify or escalate their own permissions, undermining the security of the RBAC configuration.
 Follow the principle of least privilege to mitigate this risk.